-Carlos’ career spans 25+ years being of service to SMEs in emerging markets.
+Carlos’ career spans 25+ years being of service to SMEs in developing countries.
 Communicating and conducting interpersonal relationships with senior government officials, bankers, corporate executives, village elders and tribal leaders is a key strength that supports his work performance.

 Working across different cultures in that time, Carlos also developed skills and expertise in problem solving and in leadership and teamwork.
-In the last 4 years Carlos has used his skills and experience to become engaged in curriculum development, course design, selection of teaching methodologies and teaching business administration courses at Selkirk College, in beautiful British Columbia, Canada.
+In the last 4 years Carlos has utilised his skills and experience in curriculum development, course design and in the selection of teaching methodologies while teaching business administration courses at Selkirk College, in beautiful British Columbia, Canada.

 Click here to learn more

 After receiving his M.A. degree in economics in Ottawa, Carlos worked for one year in the Montreal headquarters of the Royal Bank of Canada, before going on to represent that bank in Mexico for 5 years and in Venezuela for one year.

 His time in Mexico coincided with the 1982 Debt crisis, and the resulting economic recession and chaos inflicted on the Mexican private sector by the large Peso devaluation.

 At that time he honed his skills in financial restructures and negotiating loan documentation with clients in his US$400 million loan portfolio.
 Moreover, in collaboration with international banks and lawyers from different jurisdictions, Carlos negotiated with senior government officials for changes in government policy to foster the Mexican private sector development.